wellcomecollection/platform/docs/rfcs/002-archival_storage/README.md

 #### Storage manifest

 The storage manifest provides a pointer to the stored accession and enough other metadata to provide a consumer with a comprehensive view of the contents of the accession.
 It is defined using types from a new Storage ontology and serialised using JSON-LD.
-We may provide an API on top of storage manifests in the future, as part of an authenticated storage API.
+We will use this to provide resources that describe stored bags, as part of the authenticated storage API.

 The manifest does not contain metadata from the METS files within a bag, it is purely a storage level index.
 It will contain data from the `bag-info.txt` file and information about where the assets have been stored.
 METS files will be separately ingested in the catalogue and reporting pipelines.